MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION
-The access control list can contain a combined maximum of 20 user and group entries, or the value Everyone.
+A policy applies to a set of users and/or groups within your tenant.
+You can specify the users and/or groups using the respective parameters of the cmdlet.
+Note that you can provide up to 20 users and/or groups for the policy to apply to.
+This limit applies to the total across the related parameters.
+To apply the policy to all users in your tenant, provide the Everyone switch.

-You need to use the Connect-ExchangeOnline cmdlet to authenticate with Viva Feature Access Management Service.
+You need to use the Connect-ExchangeOnline cmdlet to authenticate with the Viva Feature Access Management Service.

 This cmdlet requires the .NET Framework 4.7.2 or later.

 To run this cmdlet, you need to be a member of one of the following directory role groups in the destination organization:

 - Global Administrator

-- Insights Administrator
+There may be other admin roles permissioned access based on the particular feature’s scope.
+More details will be provided soon.

 To learn more about administrator role permissions in Azure Active Directory, see [Role template IDs](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#role-template-ids).